Could there be a Problem with our Main Circuit Breaker?

 Electrical Problems Caused by Storms

-- After a storm our lights go dim when appliances are used, and the main breaker switch has play in it, is there a problem with the main breaker?
+- Our power has not been right after a recent storm, is there a problem with our panel?
+After a storm our lights go dim when appliances are used, and the main breaker switch has play in it, is there a problem with the main breaker?

 - Recently after an electrical storm during which we lost power we have developed a problem of lights dimming when certain appliances are used.